-Smile to Vote – Political Physiognomy Analytics is a trans-disciplinary scientific media art project, which combines scientific and artistic methodologies and spans across multiple media.
+Smile to Vote – Political Physiognomy Analytics is an artistic research project discussing the implications of AI-driven biometric scoring methods and their effects on democratic processes, self-determination and privacy in the digital age.
+The trans-disciplinary research project interweaves scientific and artistic methodologies and spans across multiple media.

 The installation is accompanied by a website and a video, both of which subtly oscillate between the plausible and the fantastical.

 The website smiletovote.com portrays the fictitious GovTech startup “smile to vote”, while casting a spotlight on the currently hyped IT startup culture and its delusional feasibility fantasies, which seemingly have been decoupled from ethical and moral groundings.

 The video, ironically mimicking the standardized aesthetics of scientific presentational videos, explains the step-by-step process of casting a vote with the Smile to Vote e-voting booth and gives insight into the functionality and used AI-methodology of the art piece.

 The research paper “Smile to Vote: Towards Political Physiognomy Analytics – Predicting Electoral Behavior from Live Video”, which explains the scientific background of the piece, was published in the double-blind peer-reviewed proceedings of the ISEA2018 conference.

 Interaction with the Smile to Vote – voting booth translates the complex ramifications of delegating decision making to IT systems into an aesthetic experience, and therefore makes these ramifications immediately perceptible and intuitively comprehensible for the recipient.
 The work confronts us with the implications for political processes as well as for our understanding of self-determination and freedom of will, once privacy is phased out for good and predictability of our very behavior through IT systems becomes ubiquitous.